pacoispaco/eifogl/README.md

 Current status
 --------------

 On December 1, 2012, I moved the source code repository from SourceForge to GitHub.
-I am now making an effort to make sure all example programs and libraries work on Linux.
+I am now making an effort to make sure all example programs and libraries work on Linux with the latest EiffelStudio compiler.
 I will not make any effort to ensure they work on Windows.
+Anyone wishing to help with that is welcome.